Up to 35% off Raised Beds

 Repot

-Give your potted hydrangea a good soaking, and once it has had a chance to drink, tip your hydrangea out of its current pot and massage the roots around.
-Prepare your new, larger, pot by cleaning it, making sure there is a drainage hole, and adding fresh potting soil.
-Then, transplant into its new home and water it again.
+Give your potted hydrangea a thorough watering, and once it’s had a chance to absorb some moisture, gently tip it out of its current pot.
+Loosen and massage the roots to help them spread more easily.
+Prepare a new, larger pot by cleaning it, ensuring it has a drainage hole, and filling it with fresh potting soil.
+Then transplant your hydrangea into its new container and water it again to help it settle in.

 Share This Post